zinadesign/hugo/docs/content/extras/highlighting.md

 ### Disclaimers

-<<<<<<< HEAD
- * **Warning:** Pygments is relatively slow.
+ * Pygments is relatively slow.
 Expect much longer build times when using server-side highlighting.
  * Languages available depends on your Pygments installation.
  * We have sought to have the simplest interface possible, which consequently limits configuration.
 An ambitious user is encouraged to extend the current functionality to offer more customization.

 ## Client-side